- Search The Registry

 South Dakota’s chapter of the National Association for the Advancement of Colored People (NAACP) surveyed the state and found certain restaurants in Sioux Falls, Rapid City, Huron, Mitchell, and other larger towns refused to allow Blacks to eat in.
 Another survey by the Black Hills Civil Rights Committee revealed that 90 percent of bars and barbershops and 30 percent of restaurants and motels in Rapid City refused service to Blacks.

 He has also served as president of the Yankton County Old Settlers Picnic.
 In 1970, he was appointed to the Advisory Committee of the State Department of Welfare.
-Blakey served 6 years on the SD Easter Seals Board.
+Blakey served six years on the SD Easter Seals Board.
 In 1970, Gov. Farrar inducted him into the Order of the White Buffalo.
 He was actively involved in the Yankton Antique Auto Association.
-In time Blakey came to be the unofficial spokesperson for South Dakota’s Black community, a role he especially relished whenever outsiders had questions.
+In time, Blakey became the unofficial spokesperson for South Dakota’s Black community, a role he especially relished whenever outsiders had questions.

 In 1970, he helped organize a pony express ride in southeast SD, starting at WNAX Radio in Yankton and ending at the Western Mall in Sioux Falls.
-In 1971, he assisted Yankton banker, Wilbur Foss, in starting the South Dakota Old Time Fiddling Contest, with over 900 in attendance at the Pine Acres 4-H Building in Yankton the 1st year.
-He was chairman of the fiddling contest for 3 years and, in 1976, he received the Jarle and Inga Foss Sportsmanship Award.
+In 1971, he assisted Yankton banker Wilbur Foss, in starting the South Dakota Old Time Fiddling Contest, with over 900 in attendance at the Pine Acres 4-H Building in Yankton the 1st year.
+He was chairman of the fiddling contest for three years and in 1976, he received the Jarle and Inga Foss Sportsmanship Award.